Hannah Marie Wormington: Employment

 In 1936 Wormington started cataloging all of the artifacts from the Lindenmeier site in Colorado at the Colorado Museum of Natural History (which is known today as the Denver Museum of Nature & Science).
 The Lindenmeier site is one of the first Paleo Indian camps to be excavated.
 The tools found were often associated with extinct bison.
-Worminton was in charge of the comparison of these artifacts with those found in Europe.
+Wormington was in charge of the comparison of these artifacts with those found in Europe.
 While working at the museum Wormington began her own research at the Montrose Rock Shelters and the Johnson site.
 Along with her work in Colorado, she also participated in excavations at the Fremont village site in Utah.
 The research collected at the Fremont site supplied the evidence needed for Wormington to conclude in her report that the Fremont culture originated in the ancient Desert Culture of the Great Basin.
 Throughout her career at the Colorado Museum of Natural History Wormington assisted as well as acted as a consultant for many famous sites for Paleo Indian culture in the New World.
 During these years Hannah Marie Wormington became a close friend and later a mentor to several aspiring archaeologies such as Cynthia Irwin Williams and her brother Henry Irwin.
-Marie, as they knew her, always encouraged them to ask questions and pursue anthropology as a career.
+Marie, as they knew her, always encouraged them to ask questions and pursue anthropology as a career.After a scheduled leave-of-absence in 1968, Wormington was let go of her position by the museum director at the time, Alfred M. Bailey.
+Multiple theories surrounding the true circumstances of the end of her museum career exist, and it is not entirely clear whether it was Wormington's choice, if it was budgetary constraints, if there were conflits of interests between her museum work and her fieldwork, among others.